Bom-dev/study/README.md

+### Hi, this is Bom!:wave:

-This is a study history about coding.
+This is my study archieve history about web development.
-It starts at Mar 2022.
+It starts at *Mar 2022*.